European mole: Reproduction

 The European mole has a relatively short breeding season, in the spring.
 Mating occurs over a span of a few weeks in March and April, followed by a gestation period of four to five weeks.
 Most births occur at the end of April or at the beginning of May.
 The litter size ranges from two to seven.
 The lactation period lasts for four to five weeks but at the end of June, the young are usually required to leave the tunnels.
 The lifespan is from three to five years.

 Feeding habits

 One common belief about European moles is that they typically consume their own weight in food every 24 hours, but this is an exaggeration.
-Studies have been performed that show European moles actually eat about half of their body weight in food each day.
+Studies have been performed that show European moles eat about half of their body weight in food each day.
 When in captivity, European moles will eat a wide variety of food items, including liver, mice, mealworms, shrews and maggots.
 However, they tend to prefer earthworms over all other options.
 In areas without as many earthworms, insects are the main dietary constituent.
 Moles eat both larval and adult insects.